West Australian Football League

 The West Australian Football League (WAFL /ˈwɒfəl/ "waffle" or "W-A-F-L") is an Australian rules football league based in Perth, Western Australia.
-The league currently consists of ten teams, which play each other in a 20-round season usually lasting from April to September, with the top five teams playing off in a finals series, culminating in a Grand Final.
-The league also runs reserves, colts (under-19) and women's competitions.
+The league consists of ten teams which play a 20-round season from April to September.
+The top five teams then play a finals series, culminating in a Grand Final.
+The league also runs reserve, colts (under 19) and women's competitions.

-The WAFL was founded in 1885 as the West Australian Football Association (WAFA), and has undergone a variety of name changes since then, re-adopting its current name in 2001.
-For most of its existence, the league was considered one of the traditional "big three" Australian rules football leagues, along with the Victorian Football League and South Australian National Football League.
-However, since the introduction of two Western Australia-based clubs into the Victorian Football League (later renamed the Australian Football League) – the West Coast Eagles in 1987 and the Fremantle Dockers in 1995 – the popularity and standard of the league has decreased to the point where it is considered a feeder competition to the Australian Football League.
+The WAFL was founded in 1885 as the West Australian Football Association (WAFA) and, after several name changes, adopted its current name in 2001.
+For most of its existence, the league was considered one of the "big three" Australian rules football leagues with the Victorian Football League and South Australian National Football League.
+Since the introduction of two Western Australia-based clubs into the Victorian Football League (later renamed the Australian Football League)—the West Coast Eagles in 1987 and the Fremantle Dockers in 1995—the league's popularity and quality have decreased to the point where it is considered a feeder competition of the Australian Football League.

-Although payments are made to players, it is generally considered to be a semi-professional competition, with a salary cap of A$245,000 per club.
-The league is currently affiliated with the two Western Australia-based AFL clubs.
-The competition is governed by WA Football.
+Although players are paid, the WAFL is generally considered a semi-professional league with a salary cap of A$245,000 per club.
+Affiliated with the two Western Australia-based AFL clubs, the league is governed by WA Football.

 Clubs

-The West Australian Football League operates on a single table system, with no divisions, conferences nor promotion and relegation from other leagues.
+The West Australian Football League has a single table system with no divisions, conferences, promotion or relegation.